Due Date: 23 November 2025, before 23:59 (Blackboard's clock).

 End of RTC step

-Please remember that these precise semantics are specific to itemis CREATE.
+Please remember that these precise semantics are specific to StateBuddy, although they are very similar to YAKINDU / Itemis Create.
 Other Statechart tools (e.g., STATEMATE, Rhapsody, StateFlow) have different semantics.

 Introduction to Assignment